huskerman34/htc-ccis1301.github.io/assignments/fan-page/fan-page-pt1-v2.md

 The repository is initially empty, except for the standard Readme.md and .gitignore files and an empty index.html file.

 ## Requirements
-For this assignment, you must update the index.html file so that it contains valid HTML.
+For this assignment, you must update the index.html file so that it contains valid HTML, and add an external stylesheet with valid CSS.

+### HTML
 The content of the page should include:

 - The name of your favorite thing you are building the site for